Sequential Cohort Selection under Uncertainty: Policy Optimization

 When using neural networks, this optimization is performed via stochastic gradient descent (SGD) or one of its variants (e.g., Adam), using automatic differentiation frameworks such as PyTorch or TensorFlow.
 To match the framework's default of minimizing losses, we define the loss function as the negative expected utility:

 and minimize it using backpropagation:

 which is mathematically equivalent to gradient ascent on the utility objective.

-\paragraph{Batch and Sample Sizes.} In our setting, the utility \emph{cannot} be broken down into a sum over individuals, as it is a utility over sets.
-This means that the \emph{batch size}, is equivalent to the size of the applicant pool, i.e. the number of individuals in each sampled $\Pfeat^{(k)}$.
+\textbf{Batch and Sample Sizes.} In our setting, the utility \emph{cannot} be broken down into a sum over individuals, as it is a utility over sets.
+This means that the \emph{batch size} is equivalent to the size of the applicant pool, i.e. the number of individuals in each sampled $\Pfeat^{(k)}$.
 In addition, the number of samples for the population (\( n_\Pfeat \)) and actions (\( n_\Pact \)) may not be the same.
 Their choice influences the variance of the estimate.

+\textbf{Algorithms.} The practical implementation of the proposed optimization procedures for both one-shot and multi-stage settings is summarized in Appendix \ref{app:algo}.
+These algorithms detail the Monte Carlo estimation of the policy gradient, the sampling of actions, and the iterative update of the policy parameters.
+While the core ideas follow directly from the formulations presented above, the appendix provides a structured view of the full training procedure for clarity and reproducibility.
+Additional implementation details are provided in Sections~\ref{sec:exp} and~\ref{mm}, which describe the experimental setup and the sequential learning framework in practice.

-\section{Fairness Metrics.}
+\section{Fairness Metrics}

-Here we introduce the fairness metrics to quantify and address trade-offs between utility maximization and fairness objectives.
-Specifically, we focus on demographic parity and equality of opportunity.
-To define the latter, we make use of the concept of expected marginal contribution.
+Here, we describe the fairness metrics used to quantify though not directly optimize trade-offs between utility maximization and fairness outcomes.
+Specifically, we focus on DP and EO.
+To define the latter, we make use of the concept of EMC.